In a nutshell

-- I grew up in Mexico in a bi-lingual and bi-cultural home (Mexican and American).
-Being fully immersed in these two cultures from an early age played a huge role in shaping who I am and the many paths my life has taken.
+- I grew up in a bi-lingual (Spanish / English) and bi-cultural home (Mexican / American) home.
+Being fully immersed in these two cultures played a huge role in shaping my identity.

-- I taught English and Spanish in a small village in southern Japan.
-My house was surrounded by rice fields and toads that serenaded the moon.
+- [Brief post-college interlude in Japan where I taught English and Spanish in a very small city.
+My house was surrounded by rice fields and toads that serenaded the moon].

-- I was an intercultural trainer, working with children to help them adjust to their homes and lives in new and foreign lands.
+- In Chicago and Boston – I worked as an intercultural trainer, teaching families how to adjust to their new homes and cultures in foreign countries.

-- I received a law degree at Columbia University where I learned how to be a critical and analytical thinker, and also a mother when my oldest son came along during my second year of law school.
+- In New York – I received a law degree at Columbia University where I learned how to be a critical and analytical thinker (and also a mother when my son came along during my second year of law school).

-- I had two more kids, all of whom have taught me that the above pales in comparison to being their mother.
+- I had two more kids, all of whom have taught me that all of the above pales in comparison to being their mother.